-It didn't take Pursley long to work his magic during his current stint with the Crimson Tide.
-In the 2014-15 academic year, just his second back in Tuscaloosa, he led Alabama to a record-shattering season that saw the men's and women's teams break a combined 21 school records including 19 of 36 swimming records.
+It didn’t take Pursley long to work his magic with the Crimson Tide.
+In 2014, his second year in Tuscaloosa, Pursley led Alabama to a record-shattering season that saw the men’s and women’s teams break a combined 21 school records including 19 of 36 swimming records.
 Both the men and the women made significant moves up the rankings at both the Southeastern Conference and NCAA Championships.
-After moving up six spots at the SEC Championships and 16 spots at the NCAA Championships, the Tide men were named the "Break-Out Team" of the year by the College Swimming & Diving Honors program.
+After moving up six spots at the SEC Championships and 16 spots at the NCAA Championships, the Tide men were named the 2014 “Break-Out Team” of the year by the College Swimming & Diving Honors program.

 “As a team, we are very proud of this honor,” Pursley said.
 “The progress we enjoyed this year was truly the result of a team effort from both staff and athletes who fully embraced the culture of excellence we are building here at Alabama.”

-"Our mission at Alabama is to build a culture of excellence that will enable each of our athletes to achieve their full potential in the pool, in the classroom and in life; so we are very pleased that our academic accomplishments paralleled the progress we made in the pool this year," Pursley said.
+“Our mission at Alabama is to build a culture of excellence that will enable each of our athletes to achieve their full potential in the pool, in the classroom and in life; so we are very pleased that our academic accomplishments paralleled the progress we’ve made in the pool,” Pursley said.

-One thing that Pursley has learned over the years is that the secret to success in any endeavor is to surround yourself with the best people you can.
-To that end, he has built a staff in Tuscaloosa that includes some of the best coaches in the country, including former world record holder and Alabama NCAA champion and Hall of Fame coach Jonty Skinner, the Tide’s Senior Associate Head Coach, who is one of the top sports science coaches in the world, and Pat Greenwell, the most decorated diving coach in Southeastern Conference history.
+One thing that Pursley has learned over the years is to surround himself with the best people possible.
+To that end, he has built a staff in Tuscaloosa that includes some of the best coaches in the country, including former world record holder, Alabama NCAA champion and Hall of Fame coach Jonty Skinner, the Tide’s Senior Associate Head Coach, who is one of the top sports science coaches in the world.
 The staff also includes associate head coach James Barber, assistant swim coaches Will Leonhart and Angie Nicolletta along with diving coach Chuck Wade.

 “I’m very excited about the staff we’ve assembled here at Alabama,” Pursley said.
 “Everyone brings something special to the team and every one of them is dedicated to getting the absolute best out of the athletes both in the water and in the classroom.”

-Pursley is energized by his return to a campus that is enjoying both unprecedented growth and success in all areas.
-Enrollment has grown to a school-record 36,152 in the fall of 2014 and there are new buildings throughout campus, including the Presidential Village which includes a second student center and a new suite-style campus living community.
+Pursley is energized by a campus that is enjoying both unprecedented growth and success in all areas.
+Enrollment has grown to a school-record 38,563 in the fall of 2017 and there are new buildings throughout campus, including the Presidential Village which includes a second student center and a new suite-style campus living community.

 “There is no doubt that this is an amazing time at this University,” Pursley said.
 “There are great things happening everywhere you look and I’m just very proud and excited to be involved and I look forward to our program being a part of the Crimson Tide story of success.”

 The excitement and success that pervades campus is especially prevalent within the athletics department.
-The Crimson Tide won four national team titles during the 2011-12 academic year, the most among NCAA Division I schools, including football, gymnastic, women's golf and softball.
-That run of national championships continued in 2012-13 with football earning its third BCS title in four years while men's golf won its first of two back-to-back NCAA Championships, giving the Tide nine national championships in the past five years.
+The Crimson Tide won four national team titles during the 2011-12 academic year, the most among NCAA Division I schools, including football, gymnastic, women’s golf and softball.
+Since that championship season, Alabama has won two more national football championships and two NCAA Men’s Golf Championships.
+A football title in 2009 and an NCAA gymnastics championship in 2011 gives the Tide 10 national team titles since the fall of 2009.

 The Louisville, Ky., native, who was inducted into the American Swimming Coaches Hall of Fame in 2006, worked under Tide legends John Foster and Don Gambril to start his coaching career in the mid-1970s, following an Alabama career that included earning All-Southeastern Conference honors and the 1969 SEC 200 breaststroke title.
 He earned a bachelor’s degree and a master’s degree from Alabama in 1972 and 1973, respectively.

 Following his initial stint with the Tide, he returned to his hometown to become head coach of Lakeside Swim Club.
-It was during this time that he was appointed to the coaching staff of the 1979 USA Pan American Games team.
+During that time he was appointed to the coaching staff of the 1979 USA Pan American Games team.
 In that competition one of his swimmers, Mary T. Meagher, surprised the swimming world by establishing her first of several world records.